Global cues, healthy Q4 results push markets higher

 Mumbai, April 26, 2021

-Positive global cues along with healthy quarterly results pushed the Indian equity markets higher during Monday's mid-afternoon trade session.
+Positive global cues, along with healthy quarterly results, pushed the Indian equity markets higher on Monday.

-Accordingly, the two key indices had a gap-up opening in line with positive global cues.
+The two key indices had a gap up opening in line with positive global cues.

-However, they have been trading flat in a range since opening levels.
+Globally, Asian stocks climbed to six-week highs on Monday amid signs the world economic recovery was still well on track, though rising Covid-19 cases in the region, especially India and Japan, weighed on sentiment, pushing oil prices lower.

-Besides, marginal profit-booking decline in Pharma counters, all other sectors traded in the green out of which banking and realty space outperformed.
+Besides, European equities drifted on Monday morning as investors balanced bets of a global recovery from coronavirus with caution ahead of the US Federal Reserve's latest meeting this week.

 IANS